 Danae Romero might not be the only culpable member of her family, but she appears to be the first to admit as much.
 On March 9, Romero, former vice president of the United Industrial and Service Workers of America, pleaded guilty in U.S. District Court for the Central District of California to one count of theft in connection with the disappearance of benefit funds from the Colton (San Bernardino County), Calif.-based independent union.
 She, her brother and their parents had been indicted a little over two years ago for looting a combined roughly $900,000 in funds from the union, which represents a variety of workers in Southern California’s Inland Empire region.
 The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards, Office of Inspector General and Employee Benefits Security Administration.

-Union Corruption Update twice has covered this case when it first broke.
+Union Corruption Update covered this case when it first broke.
 Back in January 2015, husband and … Read More ➡

 On March 22, Curtis Dean Lang, former president of United Dairy Workers of Le Mars, was indicted in U.S. District Court for the Northern District of Iowa on one count of embezzling $45,040 in funds from the Le Mars (near Sioux City) union, which represents employees of Wells Enterprises.
 Lang pleaded not guilty the next day at his arraignment, and was released on bond.
 The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡